amirasem3/Learncpp/Class/Readme.txt

         INSIDE CLASS :
-            befor Variable : only one instance of Variable across all instances of class before Method : can be called without class instances
+            befor Variable : only one instance of Variable across all instances of class before Method : can be called without class instances static method cannot access to non static Variable in example file if we delete static before "static int x,y;" in Entity class and then call "Print2()" fucntion we give an error because the Print2 is static Method but "x,y" is non static variables